cits5501/cits5501.github.io/src/assessment.md

 The best use of past exams is for your practice purposes -- if possible, try writing answers and timing how long you take.
-I do *not* published answers to past exams for two reasons:
+I do *not* publish answers to past exams for two reasons:

 - For many of the questions, there *is* no one correct answer.